-You’ve made your list and checked it twice.
-You’re confident about your personal balance between naughty and nice.
+You have made your list and checked it twice.
+You are confident about your personal balance between naughty and nice.
 Decorations go up.
 Stress levels come down.
 Warm and fuzzy feelings wrap everyone in holiday cheer.
 Eggnog Day puts a beautiful bow on top of it all every December 24.

-Yes, it’s official, but we’re not sure who made it so.
+Yes, it is official, but we’re not sure who made it so.
 Christmas Eve shares the 24th with a celebration of everyone’s favorite sweet, boozy, creamy libation.
 As a nation, we down 135 million pounds of the stuff every season.

-Eggnog is a seasonal tradition that keeps on giving.
-Don’t feel guilty about enjoying the perfect potable every day from the 1st through the 31st.
-After all, December is Eggnog Month.
-Do be sure to pour a cup for friends and family on December 24.
+Enjoy the perfect potable every day from the 1st through the 31st.
+After all, December is also Eggnog Month.
+Do be sure to pour a cup for friends and family on the 24th.
 Just like presents under the tree, Eggnog Day is best when you share the joy of truly enjoying.